 Two days after the beginning of the second Intifada, I decided to go to PALESTINE.

-I first made Palestine Palestine (2001), First Prize of the Sucre Human Rights festival, then Palestine Remembered, Grand Prize of the « Traces de Vies » festival 2004, and thirty odd sketches and stories that I’ve regrouped, with The Dream of the Blue Circus, under the title New Travels in Great Garabagne (2017).
-You can also see the three parts of this film separately under the titles: Inside the Wall, Darkness moves and Rainless rain.
+I first made Palestine Palestine (2001), First Prize of the Sucre Human Rights festival, then Palestine Remembered, Grand Prize of the « Traces de Vies » festival 2004, and thirty odd sketches and stories that I’ve regrouped, with The Dream of the Blue Circus, under the title New Travels in Great Garabagne (2018).
+You can also see the three parts of this film separately under the titles: Inside the Wall, Ordinary Stories and Rainless rain.
 With the same material, I also realized an installation on 12 monitors, Occupied Territories, that was shown in several countries, in galeries and biennials - an installation on a single screen, The Endless Wall (often shown with Occupied Territories) and an installation on three screens, Out of the Past.
 Finally, I filmed a song of the Refuggee Rappers of Dheisheh camp: Money.

 On American ELECTION DAY 2004, I was having lunch with Jonas Mekas in New York.
 The way he was eating his lobster made me think of Koulechov’s famous experiment and inspired the short film